grinnell-cs/csc151-images/_eboards/eboard38-1.md

 ### Introductory notes

+* As you can tell, today is a talk day, not a lab day.
+* Happy _Cinco de Mayo_!
 * Happy Penultinmate Week!
 (At least for students.)
 * Congratulations to our baseballers who made it to the playoffs!
   (Also tennisers, trackers and fielders, ping-pongers, and others I've missed.)
 * Please plan to attend class Wednesday for project presentations.
+    * There will be fruit.
 * Please plan to attend class Friday for wrapup activities.
     * If you are unable to make it to class on Friday (e.g., because your team is traveling), please plan to come early on Wednesday (Section 1)